hciuse/twitter-study/readme.md

 1. Clone the repository.
 2. Call `renv::restore()` from the R terminal.
-3. Create a folder called "data" and put the preprocessed data from OSF there.
+3. Put the preprocessed data from OSF into the folder called "data".
 4. Depending on your access to the MuSPAD data, the according subset of scripts in the `R` folder should run now.